Kimberly Campbell, Executive Director

 Kimberly is a relationship building expert, strategist, writer, speaker, and yoga instructor who has held a number of key positions in business, philanthropy, and health and human services development within a broad range of industries.
 She was the creator and spokesperson of a corporate domestic violence initiative focused on raising public awareness and assisting employees dealing with domestic violence in the workplace that was viewed by experts as a national model.
 She speaks nationally on building and implementing successful communications strategies, cultivating and promoting corporate social responsibility, and recognizing and overcoming gender stereotypes in the workplace.
 Kimberly is also a health columnist for the Three Tomatoes and founder of New York City-based Om Healing and Wellness.

-Tara Tonini, Program Director
+Tara Tonini, Director of Curriculum & Mentoring

 Tara is a lover of nature, movement, color and creativity.
 Tara discovered yoga as a means of recovery from a relationship of Domestic Violence.
 Through her dedicated practice, yoga provided a way to reduce stress and regain strength and clarity in her daily life.
 Tara is a yoga and meditation teacher, Birth Doula and Master Reiki Healer approaching each healing modality through a trauma-informed lens.
-As Program Director of Exhale to Inhale, Tara strives to build a community where survivors and teachers can connect and experience the healing art of yoga.
+As Director of Curriculum and Mentoring for Exhale to Inhale, Tara strives to build a community where survivors and teachers can connect and experience the healing art of yoga.

 Julie Fernandez, Program Manager, Los Angeles